lukazso/pvdn-urban-annotation-poc/README.md

 # Detecting Oncoming Vehicles at Night in Urban Scenarios - An Annotation Proof-Of-Concept

-This repository will contains the code for the paper "Detecting Oncoming Vehicles at Night in Urban Scenarios - An Annotation Proof-Of-Concept".
+This repository contains the code for the paper "Detecting Oncoming Vehicles at Night in Urban Scenarios - An Annotation Proof-Of-Concept".

 ![](method_figure.png)